Death Valley Adventure

 Take leisurely hikes from 1-2 miles through ancient canyons and along magnificent sand dunes.
 Retrace the valley’s birth millions of years ago and discover how flora and fauna have adapted to this most magnificent and extreme environment.

 California’s Death Valley abounds in contrasts and extremes and never ceases to provide beauty in unlikely forms.
-During this unique natural history tour, trace Death Valley’s geological formation over millions of years and study its unique flora and fauna, which has adapted to an extreme environment.
+During this unique natural history tour, trace Death Valley’s geological formation over millions of years and study its unique flora and fauna, which have adapted to an extreme environment.
 During leisurely hikes accompanied by a Smithsonian Journeys expert, explore the valley’s natural diversity of dramatically eroded ancient canyons, magnificent sand dunes, salt flats, and badlands.
-View the orange, yellow, and gold layers of ancient sandstone in the spectacular Golden Canyon and witness the massive Ubehebe Crater, site of a massive volcanic explosion.
+View the orange, yellow, and gold layers of ancient sandstone in the spectacular Golden Canyon and witness the massive Ubehebe Crater, site of a volcanic explosion.
 Take in a breathtaking sunrise at Zabriskie Point, and after watching the sunlight illuminate the Badlands and Manly Beacon, travel to Dante’s View for a stunning panoramic view of Telescope Peak, which rises over 11,000 feet above the valley floor.

-March 15 — Las Vegas
+March 13 — Las Vegas

-Individual arrivals and check-in to the Double Tree Las Vegas.
-Gather with fellow travelers and your Smithsonian Journeys Expert this evening for opening remarks to prepare you for your adventure followed by dinner at a nearby restaurant.
-D
+Individual arrivals and check-in to the DoubleTree Las Vegas.
+Gather with fellow travelers, Tour Manager and your Smithsonian Journeys Expert at 5:30 pm this evening for a welcome drink, logistical overview of the trip and presentation on the park to prepare you for your adventure followed by dinner.
+(D)